henrykrain/hw2/Readme.md

 ### Table Structure

 Below the title, a table is created to present the population data.
-Using a loop, the information retrieved from the API is dynamically inserted into the table cells, ensuring a chronological order for better readability.
+Using a loop, the information retrieved from the API is inserted into the table cells, ensuring a chronological order for easier readability.